Ivo Vojnović: Biography

 In 1907, he became the dramaturg at the Croatian National Theatre in Zagreb.
 At this time, Vojnović's pro-Serbian ideas were apparent from his work, in which he enthusiastically supported the unification of South Slavs under Serbia.

-Prior to the Balkan Wars, Vojnović wrote plays that showed great pride in his origins, however, that would not augur well during World War I when his country got invaded.
+Prior to the Balkan Wars, Vojnović wrote plays that showed great pride in his origins, however, that would not augur well during World War I when war broke out between Austria-Hungary and Serbia.

 In 1911, travelled to Italy, Prague, Budapest, Belgrade.
 In his 1912 visit to Belgrade he publicly claimed he had Serbian noble descent.
 In 1914, he went back to Dubrovnik where the Austrian-Hungarian government imprisoned him in a Šibenik jail under charges of being a Yugoslavian nationalist.
 After four months, on Christmas Eve 1914 he was relocated to a prison near Linz, Austria.
 He was detained without trial for three years by his Austrian captors.

 In 1917 he was finally transferred to the Sisters of Mercy Hospital in Zagreb.
 There, unsuccessful attempts were made to cure some severe eye ailments that he had contracted while being incarcerated.

 After World War I ended, in 1919 he moved to France, where he mostly lived in Nice until 1922, when he moved back to Dubrovnik.

 Because of his claims of being a nobleman, and because of his unrestrained Yugoslavism, by 1924 Miroslav Krleža had engaged in a public feud with him, calling him a fake count and a drama dilettante.

 In 1928, Vojnović's eye problems became acute, threatened with blindness, and in ill health, he went to Serbia to be treated in a sanatorium in Krunska street, Vračar, Belgrade.
 He died there in 1929.
 He was buried in Dubrovnik.